-Search Engine Optimisation, or SEO, is making sure your website is optimised to be listed as high as possible in the organic search engine results pages.
+Search Engine Optimisation, or SEO, is about doing what you can so that your website is listed as high as possible in the organic search engine results pages.

 Organic results are search results that appear without paid advertising.
 They are there on their own merit!